 Building Insurance is compulsory, and while premiums can vary widely from state to state, you can reckon on costs of around $1,000 per year for home insurance, and about $500 for contents.

 Building & Pest Inspections

-It’s worth undertaking one of these inspections before the sale, as it’s much cheaper to identify a potential problem beforehand (usually for a few hundred dollars) rather than paying huge amounts to eradicate any issue after the fact.
+It’s worth undertaking one of these inspections before the sale, as it’s much cheaper to identify a potential problem beforehand (usually for a few hundred dollars) rather than paying large amounts to eradicate any issues after the fact.